Can job market sustain its gains? Uncertainties cloud future

 WILL THERE BE ANOTHER WAVE OF THE VIRUS?

 On Thursday, stock prices plunged more than 5%, driven largely by reports that the number of coronavirus cases is rising again in much of the United States as more reopened businesses draw customers without the full use of protective masks and social distancing.
-On Monday, stock indexes extended their losses.

 An Associated Press analysis this week found that in 21 states, the rolling seven-day average of new cases per capita was higher than the average seven days earlier.
 In some states, reported cases and hospitalizations surged after state officials lifted their business lockdowns.